paciowg/advance-directives-fsh/input/pagecontent/index.md

             <li>Extensions: This section lists the set of Extensions that are defined in this guide that are used by the IG defined profiles.
 Each linked Extension  page includes a formal definition.</li>
             <li>Search Parameters and Operations: This section lists the HL7 FHIR® ADI Implementation Guide defined Operations and Search Parameters that are used in ADI transactions.</li>
             <li>Terminology: This section lists the value sets and code system defined for HL7 FHIR® ADI Implementation Guide profiles.</li>
             <li>Capability Statement: The following artifacts define the specific capabilities that different types of systems are expected to have in order to comply with this implementation guide.
-Systems conforming to this implementation guide are expected to declare conformance to one or more of the included capability statement. </li>
+Systems conforming to this implementation guide are expected to declare conformance to one or more of the included capability statements.</li>
         </ul>
     </li>
     <li>Downloads: This page provides links to downloadable artifacts.</li>